peterkaminski/transcript-Cooperative-Frameworks-post-COVID19-2020-08-13/README.md

 `Cooperative Frameworks post-COVID19 2020-08-13.html` is a plain HTML rendering of the `.md` file.

+`Cooperative Frameworks post-COVID19 2020-08-13.docx` is an OOXML version of the `.md` file, with the timestamps removed, and the brackets removed from speakers' names.
+This format is useful for certain third-party text processing tools.

 It is intended that there will be an `Addendum.md` file added to this repository, with topics from the Salon and the associated Zoom chat, with short descriptions and links to further information on the web.

 ## Comments, Corrections, and Contributions